 Hosts in a load balancer will appear in the host manager tagged with a LB label.

-The Memset backend systems are not able to automatically configure the networking for Windows servers, both dedicated servers and Miniservers, and fully virtualized Miniservers running any operating system.
+The Memset automation systems are not able to automatically configure the networking for Windows servers, both Dedicated servers and Cloud VPSs, and fully virtualized Cloud VPSs running any operating system.